xumzheng/microsoft-graph-docs/api-reference/v1.0/resources/contentsharingsession.md

 }
 ```

-## Receiving contentSharingSession Notifications
+## Receiving contentSharingSession notifications

-When a content sharing session starts in a call, a notification is sent if the isContentSharingNotificationEnabled is set to true in the [incomingCallOptions](incomingcalloptions.md) (when answering a call) or [outgoingCallOptions](outgoingcalloptions.md) (when creating a call or joining a meeting)
+When a content sharing session starts in a call, a notification is sent if **isContentSharingNotificationEnabled** is set to `true` in the [incomingCallOptions](incomingcalloptions.md) (when answering a call) or [outgoingCallOptions](outgoingcalloptions.md) (when creating a call or joining a meeting).

 #### Notification - content sharing started